 Structural Integrity: When done correctly, sheathing is not only a base for laying down shingles, but also adds to the structural integrity of the home is it ties all the trusses and rafters together.

 Soundproofing: Laying down a layer of plywood or OSB helps to add an additional layer of soundproofing from rain, storms, or other weather conditions.

 Which Sheathing Material Should You Use?

 There are generally two types of sheathing that are used most often by professional roofing Reno contractors, plywood and OSB, each having their own advantages.

 OSB is a less expensive option, although it has been considered to be lower quality as well.
 However, there are many benefits and advantages of OSB over plywood.
 OSB is generally more square and can be made into much larger sheets.
 It is also very strong, and the screw hold measures equally with plywood.

 When moisture enters the picture, plywood performs much better though.
 Unlike OSB, when plywood expands from water exposure, it expands evenly throughout the panel and then returns back to normal thickness, whereas OSB expands unevenly around the edges and will expand up to 15% of its normal size.

 A professional roofing contractor can evaluate your needs and decide which sheathing material is the best fit.
 Though OSB and plywood are the most popular options, others include strawboard, gypsum and foam sheathing.

 Unless you are an experienced contractor, you shouldn’t try to replace or lay your roof’s sheathing as it is the framework of your home.
-Professional roofing contractors are able to select the proper materials and fasteners for your home.
+Professional roofing company in Reno, East Fork Roofing, is able to select the proper materials and fasteners for your home.
 If you are in need of roof sheathing or replacement, let our experts evaluate your roofing needs and install the best sheathing for your house.
 Let us set you up with a free quote!